 Store your silver jewelry in a cool, dry place, and avoid exposing it to chemicals or moisture.

-No, plastic bags can cause moisture buildup, which can damage your jewelry.
+No, plastic bags can cause moisture buildup, damaging your jewelry.
 It’s best to use a jewelry box with compartments or a soft cloth pouch to store your jewelry.

 Laoutaris Recommends